-The bronze St. Francis, patron saint of animals, was sculpted by Clara Huntington (Henry's stepdaughter-in-law), cast in 1924-26, and bequeathed to the Huntington in 1965.
+The bronze St. Francis, patron saint of animals, was sculpted by Clara Huntington (Henry's daughter), cast in 1924-26, and bequeathed to the Huntington in 1965.
 Two other sculptures at the east side of the lily ponds were purchased by Mr. Huntington in 1910.
 One, a stone fountain ornament depicting a seahorse emerging from an acanthus leaf, and the other a gothic vasque (stone basin) on eight columns from the 15th century.

 After centuries of cultivation, today’s water lilies are a mixture of many cultivated kinds.
 They bloom in various hues from mid-spring through mid-autumn.
 Along the shores of the uppermost pond is the very same type of papyrus that was used to make writing paper in ancient Egypt.
 Don’t miss the summer flowering lotus, which usually blooms in mid-July.
 First planted here in 1905, these magnificent relatives of the water lily unfurl pink and white flowers eight or nine inches wide.